Tire wear indicators?

 I commute on my Harley.
 It's tires last me around 22,000-25,000 miles.
 All the sportbikes live 90% of thier lives on mountain twisty roads.

-High mileage?!!! laughingdp That Dunlop D220 of my wife's that I first showed only had something like 2200 miles by the time it hit the wear bars.
+High mileage?!!! [laugh] That Dunlop D220 of my wife's that I first showed only had something like 2200 miles by the time it hit the wear bars.
 That IS a sport-touring tire, and if you noticed, there are no chicken strips on it.
 I can burn to the wear bars on a Dunlop Qualifier in 1600-1800 miles.
 Pirelli Diablos in 2200 miles and the Pirelli Stradas in less than 3000 miles.
 We usually ride 300-400 mile days and have put in 1600 miles in a Fri-Sun.
 We probably average an easy 600 miles per weekend when we have a babysitter.
 This past Memorial Day weekend, my wife logged over 1300 miles and I squeezed in about 1100 miles.

 Which is why I stock up when Cycle Gear runs their special of $150-$180 for a set of tires.
 This last sale, I bought four sets.
 I would have bought more if I had more spare change laying around.

-A few years later I had a rear tyre blowout, destroyed six cars and was very lucky to escape with my life.
+Quote from: mihama01 on June 05, 2008, 04:21:17 PMA few years later I had a rear tyre blowout, destroyed six cars and was very lucky to escape with my life.

 Very sorry to hear that and I'm glad you weren't injured worse than you were.